DrakeData/MSDS434-Final_P2/README.md

 ![ml_eval](images/ml1.PNG)

 As you can see, my model has a low accuracy score of 52.7% and a high recall score (82.5%) and low precision score (19.2%).
-I suspect that this is because I did not do any feature engineering on the data set and ultimately just ran it as is.
+I suspect that this is because I did not do any feature engineering on the data set and ultimately just ran the data set as is.
 In the future, I would dig deeper into the data set to perform feature engineering.

 **Code used to make prediction:**
 ```